francpp/CarlemanBurgers/README.md

 These steps will guide you through setting up, compiling, and running the solver, along with generating documentation and cleaning up your build environment.

-4. **Modifying Parameters:**
-   - The simulation parameters can be adjusted by editing the files located in `data/parameters.pot` and `data/parameters.json`.
-These files control various aspects of the simulation, including initial conditions, solver settings, and physical parameters.

 ## Folder Structure

 The project directory is organized as follows:

 - **data/**: Contains input data files and parameter settings for the simulations.
 The primary files to be edited are `parameters.pot` and `parameters.json`.
+These files control various aspects of the simulation, including initial conditions, solver settings, and physical parameters.

 - **include/**: Header files used throughout the project.
 This directory contains declarations for functions, classes, and templates that are implemented in the source files.

+- **lib/**:

 - **src/**: Contains the source code of the project, further divided into subdirectories:
   - **discretization/**: Code related to the discretization of the PDEs and ODEs.